 6-I-iv: P. aeruginosa Vaccine Update;

-In spite of the apparent interest in the development of a new versions of P. aeruginosa vaccines , but till now no available and approved vaccine gaind acceptance for mass human vaccination.
+In spite of the apparent interest in the development of a new versions of P. aeruginosa vaccines , but till now no available and approved vaccine gained acceptance for mass human vaccination.
 Vaccinologists have been tried the first , second and third generation vaccine formulations .Though it is still in its infancy state [1-8].
-Late in1990's and early in 2000's whole cell killed, alginate ,,outer membrane proteins , flagellum and LPS vaccine versions were developed and tested till preclinical or experimental vaccine state [3].
+Late in1990's and early in 2000's whole cell killed, alginate , outer membrane proteins , flagellum and LPS vaccine versions were developed and tested till preclinical or experimental vaccine state [3].
 X-ray irradiated whole cell vaccine provide protection through boosting T cells [8].
 Vaccine for MDR PA infections are on the way for preclinical and early clinical have been established [7].
 Intranasal PA vaccine LPS11 and LPS 9 built in Salmonella they stimulate humoral mediated immunity and immune protection in murine pneumonia model [6].

 Type III secretion system and OMP mRNA vaccine candidates of PA in murine model initiate Th1/TH2 mixed or Th1 biased immune responses with high survival rate in a live challenge experimental murine model[5].Multi-epitope mRNA construct using the insilico approaches could be effective and promoting vaccine that requires laboratory and clinical trials[2].Oligomannouronic acid based glycoconjugate vaccine for mucoid and non-mucoid PA.The well defined glycoconjugate vaccine formulated with Freund adjuvant FA employing high a strong immune response promoting pulmonary and blood clearance of the pathogen in a murine live challenge mode[1].